cbueker-it/debian-secure-build/README.md

 - Confirm firewall logging is enabled.
 - Confirm incoming traffic is denied by default.
 - Confirm outgoing traffic is allowed by default.
-- Red box: `Status: active` confirms the firewall is enabled.
+- `Status: active` confirms the firewall is enabled.
-- Red box: `Logging: on (low)` confirms firewall logging is active.
+- `Logging: on (low)` confirms firewall logging is active.
-- Red box: `Default: deny (incoming), allow (outgoing)` confirms the baseline workstation firewall policy.
+- `Default: deny (incoming), allow (outgoing)` confirms the baseline workstation firewall policy.
-- Red box: `New profiles: skip` confirms no new application profiles were automatically applied.
+- `New profiles: skip` confirms no new application profiles were automatically applied.

 <img src="images/ufw-active.png" alt="UFW Firewall Baseline" width="700"/>